Dynamical thermalization and turbulence in social stratification models: Model description

 To model the social network links of a weighted adjacency matrix $A_{ij}$, we choose the real network of scientific collaboration collected by Mark Newman \cite{newmannets,newman2001,newman2006,newman2006ref84} with values of $A_{ij}$ given by Eq.
 (2) of \cite{newman2001} and which are taken directly from the raw data of \cite{newman2001,newman2006}.
 This nondirected network with $A_{ij}=A_{ji}$ has $N=379$ nodes and $N_\ell = 1828$ off-diagonal links with a moderate average number of links per node $\chi \approx 4.82$ (all other matrix elements of $A_{ij}$ are zero).
 Therefore the matrix $A$ is very sparse.
 Links $i\to j$ and $j\to i$ for different nodes $j\ne i$ are counted twice in the definition of $N_\ell$ and self links $i\to i$ are absent.

 In the following, we choose the matrix $H$ in (\ref{eqNLeq1}) as

-where $A$ is the adjacency matrix introduced above using the data of \cite{newman2001}, $D$ is a diagonal matrix (see below for details) and $H^{\rm GOE}$ is a random GOE-matrix \cite{wigner,mehta}, with a semicircle density of states of radius unity (at large $N\gg 1$), which has random Gaussian matrix elements with zero mean and variance $\langle (H^{\rm GOE}_{n,n'})^2\rangle = (1+\delta_{n,n'})/(4(N+1))$.
+where $A$ is the adjacency matrix introduced above using the data of \cite{newman2001}, $D$ is a diagonal matrix (see below for details) and $H^{\rm GOE}$ is a random GOE-matrix from the Gaussian orthogonal ensemble \cite{wigner,mehta}, with a semicircle density of states of radius unity (at large $N\gg 1$), which has random Gaussian matrix elements with zero mean and variance $\langle (H^{\rm GOE}_{n,n'})^2\rangle = (1+\delta_{n,n'})/(4(N+1))$.
 Furthermore, the parameter $f=0.1$ is a simple scaling factor and $\kappa=0.5$ is a coefficient for the weight of $H^{\rm GOE}$.

 The matrix $H^{\rm GOE}$ is introduced to remove a significant number of degeneracies in the eigenvalue spectrum of the adjacency matrix $A$ (which typically has simple fractions for the non-zero matrix elements and a quite particular algebraic structure).
-At $\kappa=0.5$, the effect of the degeneracies for the eigenvalues of $A+\kappa H^{\rm GOE}$ are ``smoothed out'' while the global form of the density of states is not significantly modified which is illustrated in Fig.~II.1 of \cite{wth}.
+At $\kappa=0.5$, the effect of the degeneracies for the eigenvalues of $A+\kappa H^{\rm GOE}$ are ``smoothed out'' while the global form of the density of states is not significantly modified which is illustrated in Fig.~13 of \cite{wth}.
 Furthermore, in \cite{wth}, further details on the degeneracies of $A$ and its particular eigenmode structure are discussed.